Maraaghib/rest-api-workshop/README.md

-A minimal REST API App using Express.js and MongoDB
+A minimal RESTful API App using Express.js and MongoDB